Ahmed1Abdelrazik/proj3/README.md

 ### updates:

-1. Environment variables has been set via circleCi
+1. Environment variables is being set via circleCi.
-2. set_env.sh file has been removed from app backend
+2. set_env.sh file has been removed from app backend.
-3. Infrastructure description, app dependencies and pipeline process are in separate .md
+3. Infrastructure description, app dependencies and pipeline process are in separate .md file.